ESPN Founder Bill Rasmussen '54 Finds Bell Videos "Absolutely Amazing"

 The column continues, "Ken has researched all 114 DePauw-Wabash games and has produced an absolutely amazing series of vignettes for every game played.
 That's right EVERY game ...
 One Incredible Feat!
 The story of the Monon Bell series is about more than football, Owen noted.
 Many of the 'Memories' include references to events that were making news in a given year, and of course, the rivalry has produced many colorful stories."

 Saturday's game was the subject of a report last night by Indianapolis ABC affiliate WRTV and an article Wednesday in the South Bend Tribune.
 And the "Monon Memories" have been covered in recent days by the Chronicle of Higher Education and television's Inside Indiana Business with Gerry Dick.
-Access all the Monon Memories here. (at left: 1983 Monon Bell game)
+Access all the Monon Memories here and on YouTube. (at left: 1983 Monon Bell game)

 Saturday's game kicks off at 1:07 p.m. and some tickets remain available.
 Details on purchasing tickets be found in this recent story.